changwoo0224/democar/README.md

 ```
 "Be sure that first code and second must run diferent terminal window"

-* run naviation
+* Run the navigation

 ```
 ros2 launch democar_gazebo racecourse.launch.py
 ros2 launch democar_navigation racecourse_bringup_launch.py
 ```
-"Be sure that first code and second must run diferent terminal window"
+"Make sure that the first command and the second command are run in different terminal windows."
 "You can change map file"